VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * PCB Design

-  We designed a PCB in KiCad, mostly refrencing existing open source designs.
+  We designed a PCB in KiCad, mostly referencing existing open source designs.
 This was assumed to be a baby's first PCB class, which it wasn't for me.
 The prof is super cool and having chats with him about nothing in particular in his office have often lead to me learning more than I have in other classes over an entire semester.

   Unfortunately, when COVID hit it stopped the class in its tracks, resulting in the PCB never actually being soldered as I don't have good enough equipment to do the fine soldering required for what I designed at home